Keinang/SAPSecurityBooth/README.md

 Basic usage of Heroku is free.
 Each app you create has free access to 750 dyno-hours per month.
 WebSite - `https://dashboard.heroku.com/apps`
 I created an account and deployed from there.
-The deployment is from other cloned git, because SAP's github is not recognized there. (manually step to copy-paste)
+The deployment is from other cloned git, because SAP's github is not recognized there.
+(manually step to copy-paste - Don't override the database.js)!!!